 “There’s a lot of excitement about new options to treat neuroendocrine tumors like Merkel cell carcinoma and some types of lung and pancreas cancers,” Dr. Jimenez said.
 “A combination of radiation and hormone therapy is applicable in suppressing these tumors.”

 He adds: “Immunotherapy is also promising.
-First found to be effective in treating melanoma 30 to 40 years ago, there’s now an explosion of new immunotherapies proving to result in a ‘complete response’ to treatment, like that used to treat the liver and brain cancer in President Jimmy Carter.”
+First found to be effective in treating melanoma 30 to 40 years ago, there’s now an explosion of new immunotherapies proving to result in a ‘complete response’ to treatment.”

 The skin cancer specialists at the Multidisciplinary Skin Cancer Clinic at Miami Cancer Institute combine world-recognized medical expertise and innovation to detect and treat a specific cancer, creating personalized treatment plans.

 Roundup: ‘Brain Atlas’ Paves Way for Treatment Advances; Deaths from Non-Melanoma Skin Cancers Rising Globally; and More News

 October 20, 2023